Anxiety on campus: What students need to know about anxiety and how to manage it

 Question is – what is your brain trying to protect you from on campus?
 Well, contrary to what some may think, being a student really is a challenging job, with these just being a few pressures students face:

-• Pressure to perform, potentially to get into highly competitive postgraduate courses
+• Pressure to perform, potentially to get into highly competitive postgraduate courses.

 • Social anxieties ranging from meeting new people, talking to lecturers and tutors, having to contribute in tutorials, group projects, public speaking, and navigating social media.